mromanak/mhw-loadout-optimizer/README.md

     * Earplugs 5
     * Tremor Resistance 3
     * Windproof 3
 * As many decoration slots as possible.
-Level 1 slots are considered half as desitable as level 2 or 3 slots.
+Level 1 slots are considered half as desirable as level 2 or 3 slots.
 * As few armor pieces as possible (although with these criteria, it will almost certainly use all 6 pieces.)

 ## To Do